 There is no person in the world who didn’t face some urinary infection at some point in life.
 Mild symptoms can be easily treated with tea and cranberry juice, but some people have even bigger problems.
-If the infection doesn’t stop after one or two treatments with antibiotics or natural supplements, you need to visit a urologist, who will examine your pelvic area, but also the whole urinary tract, to find out what is the problem, and give you proper therapy.
+If the infection doesn’t stop after one or two treatments with antibiotics or natural supplements, such as d-mannose, you need to visit a urologist, who will examine your pelvic area, but also the whole urinary tract, to find out what is the problem, and give you proper therapy.
 Sometimes, you will need to take antibiotics or anti-inflammatory pills, but also to avoid every food or drink that may potentially cause bigger problems for you.

 2. Irregular urination

 If you don’t urinate enough, or you do it too often, you first need to ask yourself if you drink enough water, so your urinary tract works well.
 But, some people may have overactive bladder or even urinary incontinence.
 These conditions should be treated by a specialist urologist, because they may affect your general and social life badly if you need to run to the toilet every half an hour.
 But, if you don’t urinate regularly, and you don’t have an urge to do that, you may need to check why is that, and see how it can be resolved as soon as possible.
 When we urinate, we are helping our tract to do its job, to clean the blood from the toxins, and let the excess water to leave our body.

 This is not something you should ignore, even if that happened only once.
 That’s a sign of bladder or kidney cancer.
 If you see blood in your urine, you must urgently sign an appointment with a specialist urologist for a detailed examination, and see what is the problem.
 Don’t let the situation get worse, because you don’t want to call your doctor when it’s too late, and the treatment will be even more complicated and painful.